innofactororg/markdown2pdf/README.md

 The following are known issues:

+- Relative paths should start with `./` to ensure it can be replaced with absolute path before converting it to PDF.
 - Markdown table columns can overlap in the PDF if the table is to wide, making text unreadable.
 To work around this:
   - limit the text in the table.
 Typically it should be less than 80 characters wide.
   - split the table up.